tylerharter/cs301-projects/fall18/p7/README.md

 * [movies.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p7/movies.csv)
 * [mapping.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p7/mapping.csv)

-You will be working mainly with movies.csv and mapping.csv.
+You will be working mainly with *movies.csv* and *mapping.csv*.
-The small\_movies.csv and small\_mapping.csv have been provieded to help you debug any errors you may face while implementing Step 1.
+The *small_movies.csv* and *small_mapping.csv* have been provided to help you debug any errors you may face while implementing Step 1.

-`small_movies.csv` and `movies.csv` have 6 columns -
+*small_movies.csv* and *movies.csv* have 6 columns -

 `movie_id`, `release_year`, `rating`, `directors`, `actors`, `genres`